Also at Deasil Works · txn2 · Plexara

 First, you need an Ingress controller on your Kubernetes cluster and at least one ingress rule that we can apply Basic Auth.
 If you are following along with my articles on building a Production Hobby Cluster Kubernetes and do not yet have Ingress installed, you should read Ingress on Custom Kubernetes before getting started.

 The Basic Auth process sends credentials to the server in the clear, although encrypted and base64’d, they can be quickly reversed back into a human-readable string.
-Because of this, it is essential we are issuing calls over SSL.
-However, if the information or service being password protected should be hidden, then SSL encrypted communication would already be required.
+Because of this, it is essential we are issuing calls over SSL/TLS.
+However, if the information or service being password protected should be hidden, then SSL/TLS encrypted communication would already be required.

 For the Production Hobby Cluster we use Let’s Encrypt, so if you have not done so already you can check out my article on setting up Let’s Encrypt for your custom cluster read: Let’s Encrypt, Kubernetes.